Active Transportation Legislation & Resources

 Local laws can encourage bicycling by making bike parking more widely available.
 New developments of a certain size constructed in the cities of Dallas and Fort Worth are required to provide parking for bicycles.
 In addition, cities such as Denton have guidelines encouraging the location and placement of bicycle parking accommodations.

-- Denton: Development applications do not require the provision of bicycle parking; however, guidelines are provided and encouraged by the City of Denton.
-(Subchapter 14, 35.14.10.
-Bicycle Parking)
+Denton: Development applications do not require the provision of bicycle parking; however, guidelines are provided and encouraged by the City of Denton.
+(Subchapter 14, 35.14.7.
+Limitations, Location, Use of Facilities)

 Bicycling and Walking on Freeways